8 min readUX: how to create an efficient phone conversion funnel

 During call routing: guide callers even before talking

 There you go, a visitor decided to call your company!
 Though you are not done with UX yet, as your aim now is to internally match the caller with the right person.
-You can optimize this step with a simple IVR (Interactive Voice Response) setup.
+You can optimize this step with a simple cloud IVR (Interactive Voice Response) setup.
 First, this will allow you to reassure your callers with relevant audio messages at the right moment.
 Second, they will be able to pre-qualify their need through voice menus.
 And finally, you can define the most adapted redirection number, so the call is answered by the most relevant person.

 Right audio at right moment